-According to "Forbes" magazine, in 2012 about 15 to 20 percent of U.S. workers were running their own businesses -- a number that has continued to rise.
+According to a 2015 Business.com article, a new American business is started every minute.
 While there are a variety of factors that contribute to the success or failure of a business, all businesses require specific industry expertise, as well as effective communication and marketing know-how.
 If you plan to start your own business after college, these educational options may best serve your entrepreneurial spirit.

 Communication and Rhetoric